 If we dive into the image, we will see that it contains all the dependencies installed in Ubuntu, as we talked about earlier to make what we call a Dev Container.

 As a full-featured development environment, the VSCode Remote-Containers extension enables you to use a Docker container.
 It lets you open any folder inside or mounted into a docker container and take advantage of the full feature set of VS Code.
 In your project, the devcontainer.json file tells VS Code how to access or create a development container with a well-defined runtime stack and tool.
 This container can run an application or run the required sandbox tools, libraries, or runtimes for a codebase to work correctly.

 Workspace files are placed or copied, or cloned from the local file system into the container.
 Extensions are mounted and run within the container, where the tools, software, and file system are entirely accessible.
-It means that only by connecting to a separate container can you effortlessly alter your entire development environment, which makes a huge difference when working on many different projects that require a variety of different dependencies.
+It means that only by connecting to a separate container can you effortlessly alter your entire development environment, which makes a huge difference when working on many different projects requiring various dependencies.

 All of this allows VS Code to provide a development experience of local consistency, including complete IntelliSense for code completion, code navigation and debugging, no matter where your tools or code are located.

 Congratulations, you have finally set up an exquisite software development environment to improve your productivity and provide you with a local-quality development experience.

 Do you want to know more about us and our mission?
 Click here, and don’t forget to subscribe!

 We also have pro bono projects just in case you are interested in learning more about them.

 Be aware of why we started this project by clicking here.

 Learn more about other posts here.